-You can apply for retirement benefits online at www.ssa.gov, or call our toll-free number.
-Or you can make an appointment with a local Social Security office to apply in person.
+You can apply for retirement benefits online at www.ssa.gov, call our toll-free number, or contact a local Social Security office.

 Depending on your circumstances, you'll need some or all the documents listed below.
 Don't delay in applying for benefits if you don't have all the information.
 If you don't have a document you need, we can help you get it.